 - Purchase the complete Expat Arrivals Australia Guide (PDF)

-Getting around in Australia can be quite difficult, especially when considering the vast distances between the main cities.
+Getting around in Australia can be quite difficult, especially considering the vast distances between major cities.

 National public transport networks are limited and journeys by train and intercity bus are not always the most efficient way to travel.
-Domestic flights in Australia are relatively cheap and by far the fastest way to travel between cities.
-There are more than 100 airports nationwide.
+But domestic flights in Australia are relatively cheap and by far the fastest way to travel between cities.

 Although it isn’t necessary to own a car while living in Australia, having a vehicle does offer expats greater independence and freedom when it comes to travelling nationally, especially as the country is so dependent on road transport.